Legislation AGENDA Fall 2021 (Description follows below)

 Why lead with the resolution?

 The DIPG Awareness Resolution originated with DIPG parents to help the childhood cancer awareness movement, and is a measure supporting the People’s interests only, specifically to give greater public visibility to DIPG and childhood brain cancer, the leading cause of cancer-related deaths in children in the United States.
 It has no other support for its success, whereas other measures we unofficially support through DIPG Advocacy Group may have other parties working toward and investing in the success of those measures.
-We and other parents are the only driving force behind progress for the DIPG Awareness Resolution and the recognition of its message; for this reason we cannot afford to compromise its importance*.
+We and other parents are the only driving force behind progress for the DIPG Awareness Resolution and the recognition of its message; for this reason the purpose of our Congressional office meetings is to educate about childhood brain cancer and ask for support for H. Res.
+404. The other measures are secondary but no less important to the discussion as ‘asks’, listed above.

 Each measure supported has its own unique place of importance in the childhood cancer narrative and, in our advocacy efforts, we aspire to be inclusive, collaborative and equanimous.
-To this end we continue engaging in creative imagination and conversation for future measures to solve problems in the domain of childhood cancer research and treatment.
+To this end we continue engaging in creative imagination and conversation for future measures to solve problems in the domain of childhood cancer research and treatment, and those discussions and designs are ongoing.